schooltool-project/schooltool-book/source/features.rst

 * Assignments and activities can be organized and weighted by categories, such as "Exam" or "Lab," which can be customized for each site.

-* Point-based scores can be converted to grades using flexible, customizable "score systems.'
+* Point-based scores can be converted to grades using flexible, customizable "score systems."

 * Scores are viewable by students, if they are given permission to log into SchoolTool.